 Growing up in the middle of America, Holcomb saw cultures blend firsthand.
 In the middle of the melting pot, culture can appear to be homogenized, but in fact it lives on in small community groups and small towns that strive to retain those threads of origin.

-In this series of paintings Holcomb focuses in the things that makes maintaining separate cultures great (pattern, color, style of music, etc) as well as the benefits to blurring the lines (working and existing together).
-By utilizing imagery from over 100 years ago from a variety of sources, the paintings effectively distance themselves from the modern era.
+In this series of paintings Holcomb focuses on the positives of staying separate (pattern, color, style of music, etc) as well as the benefits to blurring the lines (working and existing together).
+By utilizing imagery from over 100 years ago from a variety of historical origins, the brightly colored patchwork quilt of American culture comes into clear focus.